Huegoxaga/notes/finance/related-concepts.md

   - `Ending Balance - Beginning Balance = Change in WIP`, so `COGM = DM used + DL + MOH – Change in WIP`
   - Keep in mind that `DM Used` comes from the `RM` account
   - `IM used` from the `RM` account is part of the `MOH` in the `WIP` account.
+  - `MOH` uses the applied `MOH` if normal costing is used
+  - Only accounts for orders that are still in production and has not been moved to the `FG` account
 - Finished Goods (`FG`) - Goods that is ready to be shipped, this account is managed by the marketing department
   - `Beginning Balance + COGM – Ending Balance = Cost of Goods Sold (COGS)`
   - `Ending Balance - Beginning Balance = Change in Finished Goods Inventory`, so `COGS = COGM - Change in FG`
   - `COGM` from `WIP` comes into `FG` account
   - `Cost of goods available for sale (COGAS) = Beginning Balance of Finished Goods + COGM`
+  - `COGS` is realized only after the goods is sold and shipped to the customers

 #### Expenses in Income Statement